Reese Lansangan: "Playing Pretend in the Interim" (EP), 2020

-Playing Pretend in the Interim is bold, playful, and the new Reese you never imagined.
-It is a five-track EP of songs completed during isolation.
-This is both a writing experiment and an examination of the self as a human living with and for others.
-She wrote these songs from different perspectives and characters (an encyclopedia salesman, a long-gone celebrity, a haunting ghost...) - seeing hyper-specific experiences with borrowed eyes.
-It’s a combination of research, imagination, secondhand stories, histories, and things she's heard and witnessed along the way.
-This EP is a way of escaping reality for a moment, allowing room for wonder and play.
+Pretend in the Interim is a five-track EP of songs, which are both a writing experiment and an examination of the self as a human living with and for others.
+Lansangan wrote these songs from different perspectives and characters (an encyclopedia salesman, a long-gone celebrity, a haunting ghost...) - seeing experiences with borrowed eyes.
+It is a combination of research, imagination, secondhand stories, histories, and things she has heard and witnessed along the way.